sabondlovu/Bright-Learn-Coffee-shop/README.md

      - Using bar graphs and line graphs
   4. Come up with a strategic plan that will help the CEO grow the business
      - Suggest coming with campaigns during most selling hours and using the most selling products
      - Introduce automated daily sales
+     - Bundle up products, sell those that are selling with non-selling or the popular ones, so people are familiar with the products sold at the shop
+     - Introduce campaigns that will take place during the slow period, so it doesn't affect the organisation's sales
+     - Can also introduce loyalty points to attract returning clients